gionikola/gionikola.github.io/teaching.md

 <b>Description:</b>
 In this course I teach students how the monetary and banking systems function, interact, and ultimately cause fluctuations in the macroeconomy.
-I tend to put more emphasis on an intuitive understanding of how the incentives of key players and institutions across both systems drive their decision-making, which I then leverage to construct simplified yet informative models of the aggregate economy.
+I tend to put more emphasis on an intuitive understanding of how the incentives of key players and institutions across both systems drive their decision-making, which I leverage to construct simplified yet informative models of the aggregate economy.
 I then try to apply the models to as many historical episodes and realistic hypothetical scenarios as I possibly can, given the time constraint.
-The usual required textbook for this course at UO is Frederic Mishkin's <i>Economics of Money, Banking and Financial Markets</i>, but I prefer to use Laurence Ball's <i>Money, Banking and Financial Markets</i> while also drawing upon Mishkin's materials and <i>Foundations of Financial Markets and Institutions</i> (Fabozzi et al.).
+The usual required textbook for this course at University of Oregon is Frederic Mishkin's <i>Economics of Money, Banking and Financial Markets</i>, but I prefer to use Laurence Ball's <i>Money, Banking and Financial Markets</i> while also drawing upon Mishkin's materials and <i>Foundations of Financial Markets and Institutions</i> (Fabozzi et al.).

 ### Monetary Policy (EC470)

 Summer 2021.

 <b>Description:</b>
-Text.
+In this course I teach students how the monetary system functions, and how central banks may use monetary policy to manipulate its trajectory.
+I put less emphasis on quantitative modeling skills (for which the UO Econ.
+Department offers other advanced macroeconomics courses), and more on economic intuition, historical awareness, and institutional knowledge.
+Similar to EC370, the required textbook for this course at University of Oregon is Frederic Mishkin's <i>Economics of Money, Banking and Financial Markets</i>, but I prefer to use Laurence Ball's <i>Money, Banking and Financial Markets</i> for its exceptionally friendly exposition.

 ---
 # Course Evaluations